-1.2.6 - Hazardous Materials Endorsement Background Check and Disqualifications
+1.5.5 - Hazardous Materials Endorsement Background Check and Disqualifications

-If you require a hazardous materials endorsement you will be required to submit your fingerprints and be subject to a background check.

-You will be denied or you will lose your hazardous materials endorsement if you:
+Applicants who need a hazardous materials endorsement will be required to submit to a fingerprint-based nationwide background check.
+Applicants will be denied or have the hazardous materials endorsement canceled if they:

-Are not a lawful permanent resident of the United States.

-Renounce your United States citizenship.

-Are wanted or under indictment for certain felonies.
-Have a conviction in military or civilian court for certain felonies.

-Have been adjudicated as a mental defective or committed to a mental institution.

-Are considered to pose a security threat as determined by the Transportation Security Administration.
+- Are not a permanent resident of the United States or are unable to provide proof of lawful status. - Renounce their United States citizenship. - · Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as mentally incompetent or involuntarily committed to a mental institution. - Are deemed to pose a security threat as determined by the Transportation Security Administration.

-The background check procedures vary from jurisdiction to jurisdiction.
-Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.
+Any CDL holder or CLP applicant who wishes to obtain a Hazardous Materials Endorsement (HME/H) must call 855-DHS-UES1 (855-347-8371) or visit https://universalenroll.dhs.gov/#hme-home to enroll with the Transportation Security Administration for a background check.
+The Secretary of State must receive TSA approval prior to any testing for this endorsement.
+This process must be completed at every CDL renewal if the driver needs to maintain the Hazardous Materials endorsement.

-1.2.7 - Traffic Violations in Your Personal Vehicle
+1.5.6 - Traffic Violations in a Personal Vehicle

-The Motor Carrier Safety Improvement Act (MCSIA) of 1999 requires a CDL holder to be disqualified from operating a commercial motor vehicle if the CDL holder has been convicted of certain types of moving violations in their personal vehicle.

-If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to violations of traffic control laws (other than parking violations) you will also lose your CDL driving privileges..

-If your privilege to operate your personal vehicle is revoked, cancelled, or suspended due to alcohol, controlled substance or felony violations, you will lose your CDL for 1 year.
-If you are convicted of a second violation in your personal vehicle or CMV you will lose your CDL for life.

-If your license to operate your personal vehicle is revoked, cancelled, or suspended you may not obtain a "hardship" license to operate a CMV.
+- The Motor Carrier Safety Improvement Act (MCSIA) of 1999 requires CDL holders to be disqualified from operating a commercial motor vehicle if they have been convicted of certain types of moving violations in their personal vehicle. - If a CDL holder's privilege to operate a non-CMV is revoked, canceled or suspended due to violations of traffic control laws (other than parking violations), the CDL will also be disqualified. - If a CDL holder's privilege to operate a non-CMV is revoked, canceled or suspended due to alcohol, controlled substance or felony violations, the CDL will be disqualified for one year.
+If a CDL holder's privilege to operate a non-CMV is revoked, canceled or suspended due to a second alcohol, controlled substance or felony violation, the CDL will be disqualified for life. - If a CDL holder's privilege operate a non-CMV is revoked, canceled or suspended, no "hardship" license, such as a restricted driving permit or monitoring device driving permit, may be issued to operate a CMV.

-1.3 - Other CDL Rules
+1.6 - Other CDL/CLP Rules